-- 41. The adjudicator is to be funded primarily3 by means of a levy on pubowning businesses. - 42.
+- 40. The adjudicator is to be funded primarily by means of a levy on pubowning businesses. - 41.
 Paragraph 12(1) specifies that the levy for any particular financial year is payable by any person (legal or natural) who is or was a pubowning business during that financial year.
-Accordingly, a business that ceased to qualify as a pub-owning business mid-way through the year would still be liable to pay the levy. - 43.
-Paragraph 12(2) states that the adjudicator can only impose a levy in a financial year if the Scottish Ministers have given their approval.
-Requiring the consent of Scottish Ministers ensures that the levy is subject to a level of scrutiny and accountability and cannot be determined solely by the adjudicator.
+Accordingly, a business that ceased to qualify as a pub-owning business mid-way through the year would still be liable to pay the levy.